 At that point, the state has the burden to show that John was predisposed to sell the marijuana.
 If the state can show that John probably would have sold the pot to anyone who asked to buy it, the entrapment defense fails.

 In the above example, prosecutors might try to introduce evidence such as surveillance video of John selling pot to other people.
 This could demonstrate that John was an established drug dealer and predisposed to selling drugs.
 But if the state cannot produce evidence that John was predisposed to drug dealing, chances are decent the court will buy John's entrapment defense.

 Charged with a crime?
 Then call us . . .

-If after reading this you believe you may have been the victim of police entrapment in Nevada, then please call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) to discuss your case for free.
-If we can show that you were treated unlawfully by law enforcement, we may be able to get your case reduced to a lesser charge or dismissed outright.
+If you believe you may have been the victim of police entrapment in Nevada, call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673).
+We will discuss for free how we can fight your charges.
+If we can show that you were treated unlawfully by law enforcement, we may be able to get your charges reduced to a lesser offense or dismissed outright.

 For an overview of California law on this subject, refer to our page on California entrapment laws.

 - Miller v.
 State, 110 P.3d 53, 121 Nev.
 92 (2005).

 - See e.g. Foster v.
 State, 13 P.3d 61, 116 Nev.
 1088 (2000).